youwen5/blog/src/posts/2024-07-12-finally-over.md

 able to talk for an hour just about the cool shit i was up to and all the amazing people ive met and had to say goodbye to.

-the other way to look at how time seems to speed up as you age is that your perception of time is defined by meaningful experiences. in general, the spaces between each experience feels ephemeral, because you dont have many lasting memories to define them by, kind of like filler episodes in an anime. the more meaningful experiences you have though, the more markers you have to distinguish each block of filler space, which makes everything feel longer. as a young child, you're bombarded with special and formative experiences. throughout grade school, those experiences slowly decrease (generally), until the tail end of senior year. they spike up again through college and then usually slow down again for the rest of your life.
+the other way to look at how time seems to speed up is that your perception of time is defined by meaningful experiences. in general, the spaces between each experience feels ephemeral, because you dont have many lasting memories to define them by, kind of like filler episodes in an anime. the more meaningful experiences you have though, the more markers you have to distinguish each block of filler space, which makes everything feel longer. as a young child, you're bombarded with special and formative experiences. throughout grade school, those experiences slowly decrease (generally), until the tail end of senior year. they spike up again through college and then usually slow down again for the rest of your life.

 at least, that's what ive heard, and ive experienced that first hand this year. i designed and built robots, worked on cool projects, did research, and had so